-their total share of pre-tax profit from their trade, profession or vocation for the purposes of Part 2 of the Income Tax (Trading and Other Income) Act 2005 for the 12 months before they became incapacitated, and that is necessary for the continuous operation of their trade, profession or vocation and has been paid for at least the last 36 months at the time the person covered first met the requirements of our definition of incapacitated, but only for so long as the person covered remains liable for those payments.
+• their total share of pre-tax profit from their trade, profession or vocation for the purposes of Part 2 of the Income that is necessary for the continuous operation of their trade, profession or vocation and has been paid for at least the last 36 months at the time the person covered first met the requirements of our definition of incapacitated, but only for so long as the person covered remains liable for those payments.
 This means that if the person covered is no longer liable for one or more of these payments, we'll reduce the amount that can be included as pre-incapacity earnings accordingly and we may reduce how much we'll pay.